[3.8] Wallach's Hierophant Freezing Pulse Totems (Uber Elder Update)

 The Cloven One

-Not much to advise here other than passive tree stuff - pick up Arcane Willand start working towards our final jewel socket between the Witch and Shadow areas.
+Not much to advise here other than passive tree advice - pick up Deep Wisdom and Arcane Will before you start working towards our final jewel socket between the Witch and Shadow areas.

 Skill point quests in Act 7 that should be completed: